voidstarzero/badrr/README.md

 # badrr
-A bad recursive DNS resolver, v0.2
+A bad recursive DNS resolver

 ## Usage
 ```
 $ ./badrr example.com
 ```

+## Version
+v0.2

 ## Why?
 Why not?

-I wanted to learn more about how the low-level details of DNS works, so here is my journey.
+I wanted to learn more about how the low-level details of DNS work, so here is my journey.

 ## Todo
 - Process errors (correctly).